Skip to main content

 1. Policy Purpose

-To define and outline the responsibilities of the University Classroom Committee (“Committee”), a standing committee of the Facilities Planning Council that ensures University classrooms meet the needs of current and future students.
+To define and outline the responsibilities of the University Classroom Committee (“Committee”), a standing committee that ensures University classrooms meet the needs of current and future students.

 2. Policy Statement

-The University is committed to providing a system of governance and broad-based input regarding University classrooms to ensure the needs of students and faculty are met, and to enhance the learning experience for all.
+Boise State University is committed to providing a system of governance and broad-based input regarding University classrooms to ensure our classroom facilities are used appropriately and the needs of students and faculty are met to enhance the learning experience for all.

 3. Definitions